Councilman Ridley-Thomas To Step Back from Council, Committee Meetings

 LOS ANGELES (CBSLA) – Los Angeles City Councilman Mark Ridley-Thomas, who was indicted last week on federal bribery and conspiracy charges stemming from his time on the county Board of Supervisors, sent a letter to his colleagues Monday saying he will “immediately step back” from council and committee meetings, but he intends to remain in office and resume participating “at the earliest appropriate time.”

 The Los Angeles City Council is scheduled to meet at 10 a.m.
 Tuesday, its first meeting since the charges against Ridley-Thomas were announced.
-A meeting of the council’s Homelessness and Poverty Committee, which Ridley- Thomas chairs, was canceled last Thursday.READ MORE: NASA Rover Records Sounds From Mars
+A meeting of the council’s Homelessness and Poverty Committee, which Ridley- Thomas chairs, was canceled last Thursday.READ MORE: Jane Fonda Joins Fight To Ban Off Shore Drilling In Orange County

 “I fully appreciate the importance of the council being able to conduct its business with minimal distractions.
 With that in mind, and with deep respect for each of you, I write to let you know of my intention to immediately step back from participating in both full council and committee meetings,” Ridley-Thomas wrote in the letter.